-project, originally conceived as a 3D "atlas" of medieval history, has been in
+project, originally conceived as a 3D "atlas" of medieval history combined with linked translations and other relevant historical materials, has been in

 gradual development since 2005.
 Initially, the software was based on a voxel system

 which used the CPU only.
 In 2009 this was replaced by a polygonal system using